VLEU/IT-Operations/Windows Operations/Installation Guide (W10).md

 We will assume that the host machine for creating the bootable USB drive is a Windows machine.
 If you are trying to create a bootable Windows drive from a Linux machine, check the other guide (which, for now, does not exist :( oof)

 ## 1. Check system requirements
 It is very likely that your computer meets the minimum requirements already, but this section has been included for peace of mind, as there are a lot of folks who are running old or very old hardware.
+If your computer does not meet these system requirements, perhaps it is time to get a new one (or switch to a Linux distribution).

 The official system requirements for Windows 10, as provided by Microsoft, are the following: